-Join Greg Sowell for an in-depth discussion in this video FTP and TFTP, part of Foundations of Networking: Protocols and CLI Tools.
+Join Greg Sowell for an in-depth discussion in this video FTP and TFTP, part of Networking Foundations: Protocols and CLI Tools.

 - File Transfer Protocol or FTP…has been used to transfer files since 1971.…FTP depends on TCP for reliable delivery.…FTP is great for plain text transmissions,…but can also use TLS or SSL to encrypt the sessions.…FTP can run in either active or passive modes.…In both modes, the session is initiated on TCP port 21.…In active mode, the client will inform the server…on what port the server should access the client at.…